-PowerExecutiveTM is an IBM Director extension that measures and reports server power consumption as it occurs.
+Power Executive is an IBM Director extension that measures and reports server power consumption as it occurs.
 This enables you to monitor power consumption in correlation to specific software application programs and hardware configurations.
 You can obtain the measurement values through the systems-management interface, and can view them using IBM Director.
-For more information, including the required levels of IBM Director and PowerExecutive, see the IBM Director documentation on the IBM Director CD, or see www.ibm.com/servers/eserver/ xseries/systems\management/ibm\director/ extensions.
+For more information, including the required level of IBM Director and PowerExecutive, see the IBM Director documentation on the IBM Director CD, or see www.ibm.com/servers/eserver/xseries/systems management/ibm director/ extensions.